Mazhive/fs-uae-autoboot-debian10/README.md

  todo :	blind all linux command lines to make it seem a real amiga
 			Optimize startup to boot it up even faster.
-			Some help in this matter is much appreciated
+			Some help in this matter is much appreciated.
+			New ideas are involving Raspberry pi's :)

 			please consider donating, it toke me a lot of coffee and effort So IF..... you want to buy me a coffee .....